David Bohler

 “[T]he expression ‘law respecting an establishment of religion’ probably does not so vividly remind present-day Americans of the evils, fears, and political problems that caused that expression to be written into our Bill of Rights” (Justice Black, 1947).
 Supreme Court Justice Hugo Black wrote this in the majority opinion in Everson v.
 Board of Education.
 It directly affected John Eward “Jay” Jordon, 82, then.

 “I’ve seen very good religious-based school programs, having been raised in a Catholic school,” Jordon remembered, reflecting on his time in Pittsburgh and how religious influence in education affected his life.
+"This foundation contributed to my success in earning a master's degree, but let's just say, George Carlin distills my religion now,” Jordan said loudly to overcome the NASCAR racing event he had press credentials for.

 Thomas Jefferson argued in 1786, when Virginia passed its Religious Freedom Statute, that truth in government and religion can prevail only if left to its own devices.
 He said a “Wall of Separation” was needed between them to ensure they remain isolated for truth’s sake (1802, letter to the Southern Baptist Convention).
 Below is a chart, scaled in years, showing governmental support for or demolition of ‘Jefferson’s Wall.’

 Jordan said, “Our intelligence is being insulted—religion is being used for votes.”
-He explained that a popular religious vote can solidify an election.
+He observed how a popular religious vote can solidify an election.
 “I remember Gov. George Wallace saying he lost his bid for governor because he did not have the KKK vote, and that he would not make that mistake again.”
 Jordan also remembers the KKK rallies and their banners, one of which read, “We go to Church.
 Do you?”

 In 1956, along with the “In God We Trust” Act, the church/KKK alliance was the primary sponsor of the “Southern Manifesto,” which was signed by 101 congressmen who denounced the Supreme Court’s desegregation decision in Brown v.
 Board of Education.
 The congressmen and their constituents promised to use "all lawful means to bring about a reversal of this decision [Brown] which is contrary to the Constitution and to prevent the use of force in its implementation."

 “Religion became a tool used in racial issues,” Col. (Ret.)
 USAF Don Bohler said.
-He believes race relations has been a primary issue affecting America, with religion used to support opposing ideologies.
-Col. Bohler grew up in Atlanta, Georgia (1939-1961), graduated from Georgia Tech.
-University in Mechanical Engineering, and received a 2nd Lt.
+He believes race relations has been the primary issue affecting America, with religion used to support opposing ideologies.
+Col. Bohler grew up in Atlanta, Georgia (1939-1961), graduated from Georgia Tech University with a bachelor's degree in mechanical engineering, and received a 2nd Lt.
 USAF commission.
-He commented on religious influence in local government at the time:
+He commented on religious influence in local government at the time.
+“It was quite common then for a church deacon who happened to be in law enforcement to also be a member of the KKK.”

 “Jesus did not want the government’s influence or sponsorship in any way.
 He showed us this when he became physically angry, overturning the currency exchangers’ tables,” Gee said.